Published Resources Details Report

 As of the 27-4-16 lit review indicators were: Community engagement, Mental health, Safety, Employment, Housing, Problem Gambling, Access to services.

-Methodology: Online survey to gather information about international students living, working or studying in and around the City of Moreland.
+Methodology: Online survey to gather information about international students living, working or studying in and around the City of Moreland.- Abstract

 This report is the result of research commissioned in 2012 by Moreland City Council and conducted by researchers from the Globalism Research Centre at RMIT University.
 The project used an online survey to gather information about international students living, working or studying in and around the City of Moreland.
 The project sought to find information about some of the key issues affecting international students at the community level and to assess their level of engagement with local government services and community events.
 The survey asked students a number of questions around their living arrangements, employment, level of community engagement, and knowledge of and access to Council events and services.
 Overall, the results show relatively high levels of satisfaction with living and employment conditions, although the data suggests that financial pressures around the costs of living, particularly transport, accommodation and entertainment, are key concerns for international students.
 The other key finding was that although the vast majority of students surveyed would like the opportunity for more involvement in the local community,